-We currently intend to use our cash and cash equivalents for continuing clinical development of AKB-9778 in patients with open angle glaucoma and ocular hypertension, including our ongoing Phase 1b clinical trial, early research on antibody therapies that inhibit VE-PTP, and for working capital and other general corporate purposes.
+We currently intend to use our cash and cash equivalents for continuing clinical development of razuprotafib in ocular and other indications, early research on antibody therapies that inhibit VE-PTP, and for working capital and other general corporate purposes.
 Although we currently intend to use our cash and cash equivalents in such a manner, we will have broad discretion in the application of such cash and cash equivalents.
 Our failure to apply these funds effectively could affect our ability to continue to develop and commercialize our product candidates.
 Pending their use, we may invest our cash and cash equivalents in a manner that does not produce income or loses value.